-- 3. ALIGN SECTIONS-Align the two sections with the mating surfaces butted together. - 4.
-FASTEN SECTIONS TOGETHER-Referring to Fig. 4-19, the mating sections of the outdoor enclosure should be immediately bolted together including the front (3) and rear (4) vertical posts and the roof flange (5).
-Each vertical post will require ten %-16 NC x 1-inch bolt assemblies; the roof flange will require either eleven or twelve %-16 NC x %-inch bolt assemblies.
-The bolts should be tightened with a torque of 25 ft-lbs.
-Figure 4-20 is a cross-sectional view of the assembled roof joint.
+- 1. POSITION THE EQUIPMENT-Position the equipment or sections of equipment in their final location.
+If the equipment line-up was split into two or more shipping sections, it is necessary to first match, line up, and reassemble the multiple sections into one integrated equipment. - 2.
+APPLY GASKET MATERIAL-After removal of the lifting plates (see Fig. 4-5), it is necessary to apply the self adhesive gasketing material (6), Fig. 4-16, to the mounting surface of the roof flange (5).
+The gasket material is supplied with the equipment. - 3.
+ALIGN SECTIONS-Align the two sections with the mating surfaces butted together. - 4.
+FASTEN SECTIONS TOGETHER-Referring to Fig. 4-16, the mating sections of the outdoor enclosure should be immediately bolted together including the front (3) and rear (4) vertical posts and the roof flange (5).
+Each vertical post will require ten %-16 NC x 1-inch bolt assemblies; the roof flange will require either eleven or twelve %-16 NC x 1/2-inch bolt assemblies.
+The bolts should be tightened with a torque of 25-30 ft-lbs.
+Figure 4-17 is a cross-sectional view of the assembled roof joint.

-Fig. 4-19.
+Fig. 4-16.
 Outdoor enclosure shipping split assembly

-Fig. 4-20.
+Fig. 4-17.
 Cross-section view of assembled roof joint

-5. TIE HOUSING BASES TOGETHER-Referring to Fig. 4-19, tie the bases of the outdoor housing together using the splice plate (2) supplied with the equipment and the bolts which previously secured the lifting plates (1) removed after emplacement of the equipment.
+5. TIE HOUSING BASES TOGETHER-Referring to Fig. 4-16, tie the bases of the outdoor housing together using the splice plate (2) supplied with the equipment and the bolts which previously secured the lifting plates (1) removed after emplacement of the equipment.
 The nuts are welded to the rear surface of the base.
 The bolts should be tightened with a torque of 45 ft-lbs.